astronomer/astronomer/migrations/scripts/README.md

 NAMESPACE=replace-this
 ASTRO_VERSION=0.16.replace-patch-version

-helm3 repo add astronomer https://helm.astronomer.io
+helm repo add astronomer https://helm.astronomer.io helm repo update
-helm3 repo update

 # upgradeDeployments false ensures that Airflow charts are not upgraded when this script is ran
 # If you deployed a config change that is intended to reconfigure something inside Airflow,
 # then you may set this value to "true" instead.
 When it is "true", then each Airflow chart will
 # restart.
-helm3 upgrade --namespace $NAMESPACE \
+helm upgrade --namespace $NAMESPACE \
             -f ./config.yaml \
             --version $ASTRO_VERSION \
             --set astronomer.houston.upgradeDeployments.enabled=false \